1itachi/software-Interview-prep/javascript.md

 #### event loop

-    To state it bluntly, an event loop is that entity which pulls first elemnet in the event loop and places it on the function execution stack whenever the function stack becomes empty. take SetTimeout for example-> when time out is called it is placed in to the stack-> set Time out calls the web Api provided to us by the browser, set the timer.
+    To state it bluntly, an event loop is that entity which pulls first element in the event queue and places it on the function execution stack whenever the function stack becomes empty. take SetTimeout for example-> when time out is called it is placed in to the stack-> set Time out calls the web Api provided to us by the browser, set the timer.
 Once completed, the callback function is placed on to the event queue.
 Once the function call stack